DrCytometer/AutoSpectral/README.md

 - Fluorophore emissions are variable, and this variability manifests on the level of the cell.
 Again, we can more or less figure this out and deal with it.
+- By formalizing the unmixing workflow, we make it reproducible and available to users of any experience level (although this is currently limited by the R interface).

 At the moment, the following cytometers are supported: